 49. “You can shake the sand from your shoes, but it will never leave your soul.”

 I don’t know the author of this eternal wisdom, but as simple as it is, it’s the perfect beach bum moto.
-While I’m not that much of a beach bum myself, and it takes me months to properly shake the sand out of my shoes, I feel this travel quote fits my soul as a glove.
+While I’m not that much of a beach bum myself, and it takes me months to properly shake the sand out of my shoes, I feel this is one of the travel quotes that fits my soul as perfectly as a glove.

 50. “I haven’t been everywhere, but it’s on my list.”